Guan Sheng

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Song Jiang, Wu Yong, Dong Ping, Guan Sheng, Li Kui, Zhang Qing, Huyan Zhuo, Qin Ming, and Lin Chong.

-Guan Sheng is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Great Blade", he ranks fifth among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Guan Sheng is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Great Blade", he ranks fifth among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-A descendant of Guan Yu, Guan Sheng resembles his famous ancestor of the Three Kingdoms era.
-His height of eight chi and five/six cun, his flowing beard, his long eyebrows and his eyes which are like those of a fenghuang are features of Guan Yu.
-Guan Sheng's weapon is a guandao, just like his ancestor's, which earns him the nickname "Great Blade".
-His horse and that of Guan Yu are also similarly named "Red Rabbit".
-Though a skilled and talented warrior, Guan Sheng serves as a minor military inspector in a town east of Puzhou (蒲州; present-day Yuncheng, Shanxi).
+Guan Sheng is a descendant of Guan Yu and he resembles his ancestor in appearance.
+Standing at a height of eight chi and six cun, he has a flowing beard, long eyebrows, and eyes like those of a fenghuang.
+His weapon of choice is a guandao like his ancestor's, earning him the nickname "Great Blade".
+His horse is also called the "Red Hare" (赤兔馬) like his ancestor's.
+Despite his background and combat prowess, he starts out as a xunjian (巡檢) – a law enforcement officer in charge of patrolling and maintaining security in an area – in the east of Puzhou (蒲州; present-day Yuncheng, Shanxi).
+He has a sworn brother, Hao Siwen, who also serves as a military officer in Puzhou.